 For the 2nd year in a row, Freeze Daddy's Ice Cream partnered with the Ohio chapter in honor of Kaylee and Carly-Q with raffles, an auction, a car show and, of course, ice cream a delicious way to raise \$2,800!
 Thanks to the Loeffler's and all the ice cream lovers in Monclova, OH for making this event so successful.
 All FORE a Cure for Progeria!

 Cam took charge, getting the Butler, PA golfers ready at the 2015 PA chapter Cam's Course Tournament - now in its 7th year!
 The First of Many Hikes for Hope...

-Nathan and Bennett inspired Amy Rufh to hike over 250 miles on the Appalachian Trail in Pennsylvania during her inaugural Hike4Hope extended community, she raised over \$45,000 for PRF!
-This year, Amy is tackling portions of the trail in NY, NJ and MD.
+Nathan and Bennett inspired Amy Rufh to hike over 250 miles on the Appalachian Trail in Pennsylvania during her inaugural Hike4Hope last summer.
+With the support of her congregation and

+extended community, she raised over \$45,000 for PRF!
+This year, Amy is tackling portions of the trail in NY, NI and MD.
 REMARKABLE!

 Nathan and Bennett join Amy during the hike

 Everything's Coming up Roses...